 If you set the authentication method to digest, for example, you'll want to add that to the cURL request as follows:curl --digest -u "user:pass" -X [METHOD] [Headers] http://[your-wowza-server]:8087/v2/[path-to-resource]

-For more information on authenticating API requests, see How to change the authentication method for the Wowza Streaming Engine REST API.
+For more information on authenticating API requests, see Change the authentication method for the Wowza Streaming Engine REST API.

 You can wrap the Wowza Streaming Engine REST API with a custom PHP library to configure, manage, and monitor your server through PHP requests.
 First, download the PHP library from GitHub.
 Then, point the library to your streaming media server by modifying the following lines in include/constants.php as follows: